GarryPatchett/QuickVectors.FSharp/TUTORIAL.md

 let strokeDefinition =
     {   (fillDefinition |> StrokeDefinition.fromFillDefinition) with
-            // Use the new stroke width definition.
+            // Using the new stroke width definition.
             Width = strokeWidthDefinition
             Noise = Some Noise.More }